Stationary entrance Markov chains, inducing, and level-crossings of random walks: Applications to random walks in

 Clearly, $\lambda$ is invariant for the walk $S$ on $\XX=\ZZ$.
-We can say more. \begin{lemma} Any topologically recurrent random walk $S$ on its state space $\ZZ$, where $\ZZ \subset \R^d$ and $d\in \{1,2\}$, is recurrent and ergodic starting under $\lambda$, which is a unique (up to multiplication by constant) locally finite Borel invariant measure of $S$ on $\ZZ$. \end{lemma}
+We can say more. \begin{lemma} Any topologically recurrent random walk $S$ on its state space $\ZZ$, where $\ZZ \subset \R^d$ and $d\in \{1,2\}$, is recurrent and ergodic starting under $\lambda$, which is the unique (up to multiplication by constant) locally finite Borel invariant measure of $S$ on $\ZZ$. \end{lemma}

 Recall that topological recurrence of the random walk $S$ on $\ZZ$ by definition means that $\P_0(S_n \in G \text{ i.o.})=1$ for every open neighbourhood $G \subset \ZZ$ of $0$.
-Note that for such random walks, this equality is in fact true for {\it every} non-empty open set $G \subset \ZZ$; see Guivarc'h et al.~\cite[Theorem~24]{French}.
-Combined with the results of Chung--Fuchs~\cite[Theorems 1, 3 and~4]{ChungFuchs}, this gives that topological recurrence of $S$ on $\ZZ$ is equivalent to
+Note that for such random walks, this equality is in fact true for {\it every} non-empty open set $G \subset \ZZ$; see Revuz~\cite[Proposition~3.4]{Revuz}.
+Combined with the results of Chung and Fuchs~\cite[Theorems 1, 3 and~4]{ChungFuchs}, this gives that topological recurrence of $S$ on $\ZZ$ is equivalent to

 the limit is always finite for $d \ge 3$.
 For $d=1$, the limit can be switched with the integral (Ornstein~\cite{Ornstein}).
 In particular, for $d=1$ this integral diverges when $\E X_1=0$, and it may also diverge for arbitrarily heavy-tailed $X_1$ (Shepp~\cite{Shepp}).
-In dimension $d=2$, $S$ is topologically recurrent on $\ZZ$ if $\E X_1=0$ and $\E \|X_1\|^2 <\infty$ (Chung--Lindvall~\cite{ChungLindvall}).
+In dimension $d=2$, $S$ is topologically recurrent on $\ZZ$ if $\E X_1=0$ and $\E \|X_1\|^2 <\infty$ (Chung and Lindvall~\cite{ChungLindvall}).
+For more general results on recurrence of random walks on locally compact abelian metrizable groups, see Revuz~\cite[Chapters 3.3 and 3.4]{Revuz}.

 \begin{proof} The uniqueness is by Proposition~I.45 in Guivarc'h et al.~\cite{French}, which states that the right Haar measure on a locally compact Hausdorff topological group $G$ with countable base is a unique invariant Radon Borel measure for any topologically recurrent right random walk on $G$ such that no proper closed subgroup of $G$ contains the support of the distribution of increments of the walk.